GLambard/SMILES-X/README.md

 **On arXiv:**

 ## What is it?
-The **SMILES-X** is an autonomous pipeline which **find best neural architectures to predict a physicochemical property from molecular SMILES only** (see [OpenSMILES](http://opensmiles.org/opensmiles.html)). **No human-engineered descriptors are needed**.
+The **SMILES-X** is an autonomous pipeline that **finds best neural architectures to predict a physicochemical property from molecular SMILES only** (see [OpenSMILES](http://opensmiles.org/opensmiles.html)). **No human-engineered descriptors are needed**.
 The SMILES-X has been especially **designed for small datasets** (<< 1000 samples).

-## In which research fields the SMILES-X can be used?
+## Who can use the SMILES-X?
-Materials science, physicochemistry, drug discovery and related fields
+Researchers/engineers/students in the fields of materials science, physicochemistry, drug discovery and related fields

-## Which kind of dataset can I use with it?
+## Which kind of data can be used?
 The SMILES-X is dedicated to **small datasets (<< 1000 samples) of (molecular SMILES, experimental/simulated property)**

 ## What can I do with it?